synthesized-io/pagila-data-generation/README.md

 # :factory: pagila-data-generation :movie_camera:

-A set of SQL scripts for random data generation for the Pagila [database](https://github.com/devrimgunduz/pagila).
+A set of SQL scripts for random data generation for the [Pagila](https://github.com/devrimgunduz/pagila) database.

 ## Purpose

 We realy like Pagila's advanced DB schema and high quality data.
 But the largest Pagila's tables contain only around 16,000 rows.
-But sometimes we need more (much more) so we made this set of SQL-scripts (based on an amazing extension [PostgreSQL Faker](https://gitlab.com/dalibo/postgresql_faker)) to generate a huge number of rows.
+But sometimes we need more (much more) so we have made this set of SQL-scripts (based on PostgreSQL magic and an amazing [PostgreSQL Faker](https://gitlab.com/dalibo/postgresql_faker) extension) to generate a huge number of rows.

 ## Current status